Esquire (UK Edition)

 Esquire Magazine (UK edition) is a quarterly men's magazine originally owned by the National Magazine Company (since 2011, following a merger, renamed Hearst Magazines UK), a subsidiary of the US-based Hearst Corporation.
 The first edition was published Spring/Summer 1991.

 The magazine features articles on luxe design and culture, food, business and technology, style, music and books.
 It is pitched at a similarly upscale audience to GQ, attempting to offer a more adult read than lad mags like Maxim and FHM.

 Each issue, Esquire Magazine features famous celebrities on its cover: cover girls have included Katy Perry and Rachel Weisz; and male celebrities from Jeff Bridges and Jake Gyllenhaal to Dizzee Rascal have appeared on the cover.
 The first cover star was Brigitte Bardot.

 Originally a monthly, the UK edition underwent a major revamp in 2019, dropping to six issues a year, but in a larger format, with an increased page count on higher quality paper.
 The July/August 2021 issue would be the last as a bi-monthly, before switching to a quarterly magazine.

+In 2025, under the editorship of Teo van den Broeke, Esquire was given a successful rebrand, increasing frequency to six issues a year and introducing a new ethos, "For Better Men".